 Utah and Arizona national parks are photography destinations.
-Prior to my recent (first) trip to go there, I have occasionally seen awesome pictures taken in the region and was anxious to have my own hand-on experience.
+Prior to my recent (first) trip to go there, I have occasionally seen awesome pictures taken in the region and was anxious to have my own hands-on experience.
 I dreamed and pre-visualized what my shots will be different from what I saw.

 We zipped through 9 national parks in 8 days, very satisfying in regard to the volume we have observed.
 Expected and I’d told myself this is a scouting event and we will go back for a real photography trip.
-Nevertheless when I was there and could not be in the right spot to frame my shots, I was somehow devastating.
+Nevertheless, when I was there and could not be in the right spot to frame my shots, I was somehow devastating.

 Arches, Arches, I have been longing to have my own Arches shots, but when I found out how far that iconic Arch is away from me, I was numbed.
 I ran up the hill as much as I could, but this is as far as I could reach without a few more hours of hiking.

 “Be There” is not enough to take good pictures, to be in the right location and be able to frame shots from your ideal angle of view are essential.

 So close and yet so far away, sigh.
 I should be there where these tiny people are, but I was with a group and our option was to take a 1.5 miles trail instead of the 6 miles that I would choose.
 With my telephoto in hand, I shot a few as the milestone of my next endeavor.